momentchan/mingjyunhung/wp-content/plugins/simply-gallery-block/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Fixed: a problem with the poster editor (impossibility to delete) in Items Manager
+* Updated: Twitter icon to X
+* Tweak: Updated Freemius SDK (2.7.2)
+* Fixed: minor bug fixes

 = 3.2.0 =
 * Fixed: bug with displaying Media Library Assistant categories and tags
-* Updated :system for loading the list of FileBird folders
+* Updated: system for loading the list of FileBird folders
 * Tweak: Updated Freemius SDK (2.6.2)
 * Fixed: minor bug fixes